SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Extension [2]      | *        | /extension/*              | *           | *
 Table: Mapping of EPP Command to REPP Request

-[1] This mapping is used for Object extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.2] [2] This mapping is used for Protocol extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.1]
+[1] This mapping is used for Object extensions based on the extension mechanism as defined in [RFC5730, section 2.7.2] [2] This mapping is used for Protocol extensions based on the extension mechanism as defined in [RFC5730, seciton 2.7.1]

 When there is a mismatch between a resource identifier in the HTTP message body and the resource identifier in the URL used for a request, then the server MUST return HTTP status code 400 (Bad Request).
 The examples, in the sections below, assume the server does not use any EPP extensions and therefore the client does not add any request message to the HTTP message body.